 Neil Haddon's recent paintings draw on his experience as a migrant to Tasmania and the ways that migrants find their own poetic meaning in the unfamiliar contexts of a new home.

 Haddon employs a collage-like approach to painting, using a variety of seemingly incongruous sources.
-Collage is interpreted broadly as the combination of different things to make a new whole.
-Haddon proposes that collage can be understood as movement and relocation, fragmentation and recombination, slippage in meaning and innovative translation.
-In these paintings, meaning is in flux and is renegotiated according to the diverse cultural influences of where we come from and where we find ourselves now.
+Collage can be interpreted broadly as the combination of different things to make a new whole.
+In Haddon’s paintings collage can be understood as movement and relocation, fragmentation and recombination, slippage in meaning and innovative translation.
+In these works, meaning is in flux and is renegotiated according to the diverse cultural influences of where we come from and where we find ourselves now.
 The viewer is free to consider how meaning is made when the supporting contexts for that imagery are strange to us.

 The paintings are made with a variety of materials and processes bringing together fragments of artworks by Gustave Doré, Paul Gauguín and John Glover in abstracted constructions to picture a state of flux where significance and association are perpetually renegotiated according to the influences of an old place and the new place.